XujuanChen/traffic-monitor/README.md

 Submitted by: **Xujuan Chen**

-This web app: ** The project is on designing intelligent sensors for complex networked environments.
+**The project is on designing intelligent sensors for complex networked environments.

 It involves the development of software tools to map the low level observations of physical parameters being sensed onto actionable event reports.

 E.g., Reporting of road traffic congestion from an observation of car movements.

 The large dimensionality of observed data may lead to false positives/negatives in the reporting of events.

-Given limited computational resources in the sensing apparatus (say, network bandwidth, CPU cycles, battery energy for drone-mounted cameras), the project studies the tradeoffs between the accuracy & timeliness of sensor reports and the resource consumptions.
-Replication of sensor devices and voting on their results is an algorithmic method to be studied to balance the accuracy vs resource tradeoffs. **
+Given limited computational resources in the sensing apparatus

+(say, network bandwidth, CPU cycles, battery energy for drone-mounted cameras),

+the project studies the tradeoffs between the accuracy & timeliness of sensor reports and the resource consumptions.

+Replication of sensor devices and voting on their results is an algorithmic method to be studied to balance the accuracy vs resource tradeoffs.**

-## Required Features
+## Features

 The following **required** functionality is completed:

-- [x] ** Selected a certain effective area for detection **
+- [x] **Selected a certain effective area for detection**
-- [x] ** vehicles including car, bus, truck passing by can be detected **
+- [x] **vehicles including car, bus, truck passing by can be detected**
-- [x] ** Vehicle number counted and the counts shown on the sidebar **
+- [x] **Vehicle number counted and the counts shown on the sidebar**
-- [x] ** The vehicle can be tracked by assigned id number **
+- [x] **The vehicle can be tracked by assigned id number**
-- [x] ** The speed was calculated and shown up **
+- [x] **The speed was calculated and shown up**
-- [x] ** Average speed was calculated and shown on the sidebar **
+- [x] **Average speed was calculated and shown on the sidebar**
-- [x] ** A traffic congestion can be detected and report on the sidebar**
+- [x] **A traffic congestion can be detected and report on the sidebar**

 ## Video Walkthrough